design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/01_query.md

     Returns a list of positions that are part of polyline1 and polyline2.

-## Invert
-* **Description:** Returns a list of entities that are not part of the specified entities.
-For example, you can get the position entities that are not part of a list of polygon entities.
-~
-This function does the opposite of query.Get().
-While query.Get() gets entities that are part of of the list of entities, this function gets the entities that are not part of the list of entities.
-~
-* **Parameters:**
-  * *ent_type_enum:* Enum, specifies what type of entities will be returned.
-  * *entities:* List of entities to be excluded.
-* **Returns:** Entities, a list of entities that match the type specified in 'ent_type_enum', and that are not in entities.
-* **Examples:**
-  * positions = query.Invert('positions', [polyline1, polyline2])
-    Returns a list of positions that are not part of polyline1 and polyline2.

 ## Filter
 * **Description:** Filter entities based on a query.
 ~